Middle School Mock Trial Virtual Competition

 Announcement of winner: 2018 date TBD

 Case Materials and Rules

-The case for next year’s competition is typically released in July of the current year.
+The case for the upcoming school year’s competition is typically released in July.

 |Middle School Mock Trial Rules Of Competition|